stephenbyrne90/stephenbyrne90.github.io/_pages/about.md

   - /about.html
 ---

-I am a Senior Economist at the Central Bank of Ireland.
+I am a Senior Economist in the Irish Economic Analysis Division of the Central Bank of Ireland.
 My primary role is the production of macroeconomic forecasts.
 I also conduct research in macroeconomics, productivity and misallocation.
 I hold a Ph.D in Economics from Trinity College Dublin.

 **Disclaimer**:
-The views expressed are my own and do not necessarily represent the views of the Central Bank of Ireland.
+The views expressed are my own and do not necessarily represent the views of the Central Bank of Ireland or the Eurosystem.